3thanF/Test-Scores-Predictions/README.md

 # AI Project: Regression Model Algorithm

 ## Welcome to the Project
 Hello!
-I'm Ethan, and I welcome you to this interactive and insightful journey into unsupervised learning algorithms.
+I'm Ethan, and I welcome you to this interactive and insightful journey into supervised learning algorithms.
 This project aims to provide a hands-on experience with various AI concepts that are pivotal in today's technological landscape.

 ## Project Overview
 This Jupyter Notebook covers a range of topics in unsupervised learning, offering both theoretical insights and practical implementations.
 Key concepts include: